 As discussed under "Regulation and Supervision," the Bank must comply with separate regulatory capital adequacy prudential standards and guidelines from the Group.
 The standards and guidelines are prescribed by, and are continually being refined by, APRA.
-Regulatory capital will differ from statutory accounting capital due to the inclusion of some liabilities such as preference shares and subordinated debt for the purposes of calculating regulatory capital, and the deduction of intangible assets such as goodwill and software assets from regulatory capital.
-See "Selected Financial Information-Regulatory Capital and Ratios" for details of the Bank's Tier 1 and Tier 2 capital as at June 30, 2018, 2017, 2016 and 2015.
+Regulatory capital will differ from statutory accounting capital due to the inclusion of some liabilities such as subordinated debt for the purposes of calculating regulatory capital, and the deduction of intangible assets such as goodwill and software assets from regulatory capital.
+See "Selected Financial Information-Regulatory Capital and Ratios" for details of the Bank's Tier 1 and Tier 2 Capital as at June 30, 2019, 2018, 2017 and 2016.